 Does your PSAT score report look like a jumble of numbers?
 For National Merit, you just need to understand one: your Selection Index.

 Predicted National Merit Scholarship Cutoffs

-The cutoffs in the chart below apply to students who took the newly redesigned version of the PSAT in October of 2015.
-While the National Merit Scholarship Corporation hasn't released the exact state by state cutoffs it used, we have been able to crowdsource this information from individuals around the country.
+The cutoffs in the chart below apply to students who took the PSAT in October 2016.
+While the National Merit Scholarship Corporation hasn't released the exact state-by-state cutoffs it used, we have been able to crowdsource this information from individuals around the country.
 If you see any state cutoffs that look off, let us know in the comments!